raoul2000/bob-the-miner/docs/intro.md

 ## Who is Bob ?

 *Bob* is a miner, a "web" miner, which means that Bob doesn't digg the ground to extract minerals but the "World Wide Web" to extract data.
-To be able to do his job correctly, you need to give Bob 2 things : a place to digg and a description of how to extract data.
+To be able to do his job correctly, you need to give Bob 2 things :
+- a place to digg
+- a description of how to extract data

 For example, to ask Bob to extract the main title of the New-York Time home page, here is what you should do :

 ```js
 const bob = require('bob-the-miner');